offers hundreds of GMAT video lessons and practice questions. Go there now.

 “Understanding” the GMAT: Practice vs. Exam Performance

-Those of us in test prep have become used to hearing folks tell us: I thought I understood such-and-such a topic, but then I did so poorly on it on the test (whether a practice test or the real GMAT).
+Those of us in test prep have become used to hearing folks tell us: I thought I understood such-and-such a topic, but then I did so poorly on it on the test (whether a practice test or the actual GMAT).
 Of course, there’s a difference between a more academic understanding of a topic and the GMAT-specific strategies you will need for success on test day.
-Beyond this, though, there are also different levels of understanding, and it’s very important as a student to appreciate to which level you are referring when you say “I understand X.”
+Beyond this, though, there are also different levels of understanding, and it’s very important as a student to appreciate which level you’re referring to when you say “I understand X.”

 Stages of Understanding